-I used to have this thing called ‘the Vile Pile’ of really bad records.
+I used to have this thing called ‘the Vile Pile’ of awful records.
 I bought this one-off Shane McGowan in a market in Soho when he was working in a market stall ‘Dicky Doo and the Don’ts – ‘A Little Dog Cried’ and it was about Jesus Christ’s dog.
-When we used to party in 12 Jerusalem Street and I couldn’t get people to go home, I used to stick on my vile pile.
+When we used to party in 12 Jerusalem Street and couldn’t get people to go home, I used to stick on my vile pile.
 But then we had vile pile nights when everyone just wanted to hear mad records.
 We had some tremendous ones – we had records that should never have been made.

 What is your all-time favourite record?